-The Rosewood massacre or pogrom, which led to the total destruction of the rural Black town, began on Jan.
+The Rosewood massacre or pogrom, which led to the total destruction of the rural Black town in Florida, began on Jan.
 1, 1923.

 A white posse formed on Jan.
 1, spurred by the false accusation of a white married woman who claimed to have been beaten by an (unnamed) Black man.
 (Most likely to cover for the beating by her white lover.)
 The posse carried out lynchings of African Americans and burned the town to the ground.

 Learn about the Rosewood Massacre or pogrom from:

 - The 1997 film Rosewood by John Singleton with actors Ving Rhame and Jon Voight.

 - Virtual Rosewood website offers primary documents, oral histories, a digital documentary, plans for virtual reconstruction, and more.